Suburban Trends article about the new partnership between Weis and Iron Mountain; two great local non-profits working together!

 Iron Mountain Stage Company At Weis!

-The Iron Mountain Stage Company presented their first show at Weis in the Fall of 2016: “The Witch in 204”, a comedy written by Barbara Pease Weber.
+Iron Mountain Stage Company presented their first show at Weis in the Fall of 2016: “The Witch in 204”, a comedy written by Barbara Pease Weber.
 Barbara is a (somewhat local) Pennsylvania writer who Iron Mountain has come to know over the past several years, as they have performed three other of her comedies (Delval Divas, HOGWASH!, Seniors of the Sahara.)
 The show was directed by Ringwood resident and Iron Mountain Trustee Jill McDonald, stage managed by Marijane Santalla, and performed by talented local amateur actors.

 Synopsis: Latch your windows!
 Bolt your door!
 Beware of The Witch in 204!
 You know your property value has plummeted when a witch moves in next door!
 But that’s not retired schoolteacher Sylvie Goldberg’s only trouble.
 Sylvie’s hopes of living happily-ever-after with Eugene, the “otherworldly” gentleman of her dreams, soon dissipate when the witch next door, Bella, turns out to be Eugene’s mysterious former paramour, who proceeds to wreak havoc on Sylvie and Eugene’s wedding day as the uninvited guest.